jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/SlashNext-The-State-of-Phishing-Report-2023.md

 Keen to understand the capabilities of WormGPT, we obtained a license and conducted our own tests.
 As part of our initial experiment, we provided a prompt to WormGPT.

-**Image 2:** A screenshot of the WormGPT advertisement thread.
+![Image: A screenshot of the WormGPT advertisement thread.]

-*Image description: A screenshot of a forum post advertising WormGPT.
-The post includes text describing the features of WormGPT and how it can be used for malicious purposes.*

 The results were striking, as WormGPT generated an email that was not only highly persuasive but also strategically cunning, highlighting its potential for sophisticated phishing and BEC attacks.

 ### The Discovery of FraudGPT
 After the emergence of WormGPT, reports started circulating about another malicious chatbot called ‘FraudGPT.’
 This bot was marketed as an “exclusive” tool tailored for fraudsters, hackers, spammers, and similar individuals, boasting an extensive list of features.

-**Image 3:** A screenshot of WormGPT being fed a prompt.
+![Image: A screenshot of WormGPT being fed a prompt.]

-*Image description: A screenshot of a chat interface showing a prompt being entered into WormGPT and the resulting output, an email.*

-**Image 4:** A screenshot of the FraudGPT advertisement thread.
+![Image: A screenshot of the FraudGPT advertisement thread.]

-*Image description: A screenshot of a forum post advertising FraudGPT.
-The post includes text describing the features of FraudGPT and how it can be used for malicious purposes.*

 Puzzlingly, we had not come across this during our ongoing monitoring efforts.
 Even after concluding our research, we continued to closely observe the cybercrime underground for emerging trends.